Keto-Friendly Kimchi: 8 Brands That Pass the Low-Carb Test

 When it comes to calculating the total and net carbs of kimchi, the answer might vary.
 This is because different recipes and brands can use varying ingredients and serving sizes.

-Is Kimchi Keto Friendly?
+Is Kimchi Suitable for Keto?
 Can You Eat Kimchi on a Keto Diet?

-In general, the answer is yes!
-Kimchi is a delicious and keto safe Korean dish that is low in carbohydrates and high in nutritional value.
+In general, the answer is yes, Kimchi is keto-friendly!
+It is a delicious and keto safe Korean dish that is low in carbohydrates and high in nutritional value.
 Due to its low number of total and net carbohydrate content, kimchi should be able to easily fit into a keto dieter’s diet plan.

 However, there are a few things keto dieters should still watch out for!